BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ```

 We can create a color vector, based on the affiliation of the families.
-For example different orange colors for Bacteroidetes, green colors for Gammaproteobacteria and blue colors for Alphaproteobacteria
+For example different orange colors for Bacteroidetes, green colors for Gammaproteobacteria, and blue colors for Alphaproteobacteria

 ```